DejanVukas/ReadTheDocsProject/DWDM/Tools.rst

 "Relative loss" mode - result is in dB (not in dBm) - it is designed to work with a known power light source on the other end, to test the amount of loss over a particular fiber strand.

 .. caution::
    Very often wrong mode of operation is selected and optical power meter readings are misinterpreted!
-It the readings are in dB, it is relative optical power loss, and not optical power (which is in mW or dBm)!
+If the readings are in dB, it is relative optical power loss, and not optical power (which is in mW or dBm)!

 OTDR (Optical Time-Domain Reflectometer)
 =============================================